docker/docs/compose/networking.md

 ## Update containers

-If you make a configuration change to a service and run `docker-compose up` to update it, the old container will be removed and the new one will join the network under a different IP address but the same name.
-Running containers will be able to look up that name and connect to the new address, but the old address will stop working.
+If you make a configuration change to a service and run `docker-compose up` to update it, the old container is removed and the new one joins the network under a different IP address but the same name.
+Running containers can look up that name and connect to the new address, but the old address stops working.

-If any containers have connections open to the old container, they will be closed.
+If any containers have connections open to the old container, they are closed.
 It is a container's responsibility to detect this condition, look up the name again and reconnect.

 ## Links